D'Angelo: Artistry, influences, legacy and impact

-Personal life
+Personal life and death

-In the 1990s, D'Angelo dated soul singer Angie Stone.
+D'Angelo never married.
+In the 1990s, he dated the late soul singer Angie Stone.
 She was his muse for his Brown Sugar album and he helped her produce her debut album Black Diamond, released in 1999.
-Angie Stone and D'Angelo have a son together, named Michael D'Angelo Archer II, born in 1997.
-D'Angelo also has two other children: A daughter, Imani Archer, born in 1999, and a son, Morocco Prince Archer, born in 2010.
+Angie Stone and D'Angelo had a son together, Michael Archer Jr, born in 1997 (known professionally as Swayvo Twain).
+D'Angelo also had two other children: a daughter, Imani Archer, born in 1999, and a son, born in 2010.